 The Justice Teaching Center inculcates the mission and goals of Florida Southern College to prepare students to make a positive and consequential impact on society through engaged, law-focused, nonpartisan civic learning opportunities.
 Come join us in our work.

 With national surveys documenting the limited knowledge held by Americans about our government and its constitutional structure and foundations, we want to change that!

-R. Fred Lewis is our founder and now serves as the Eminent Professor of Law and Letters at Florida Southern College.
+Justice R. Fred Lewis (retired) is our founder and now serves as the Eminent Professor of Law and Letters at Florida Southern College.
 He was a scholar athlete and attended Florida Southern during his undergraduate years.
 He served on the Florida Supreme Court from 1999 to January 2019.
 He continues to lead these efforts and visit schools regularly.
-Now he is also engaged with teaching at the postsecondary level.
+Now he also teaches undergraduates at the postsecondary level.

 For further information or to learn how to partner with a school or legal professional, contact us.

 Director of Justice Teaching Center for Civic Learning